Wenshan Zhuang and Miao Autonomous Prefecture: History

 The prefecture has been inhabited for at least 4000 years, as evidenced by surviving neolithic rock art in Malipo County.
+The Yelang kingdom existed in the area during the 3rd century BC.

 The seat of Guangnan, known today as Liancheng (莲城镇), was the heart of the Gouding Kingdom (句町) that lasted approximately 400 years, from 111 BC to 316 AD.